 Mr. Harold Brown

-Mr. Harold Brown is a 77-year-old male who joined the @Home program in spring 2015.
+Mr. Harold Brown is a 77-year-old male who joined the remote patient monitoring program in spring 2015.
 His life changed suddenly when he was admitted to the hospital and diagnosed with HF.
 He was concerned his life would never again be the same.

-Through a series of assessments, Mr. Brown’s @Home nurse was able to quickly identify his learning needs and develop an individualized care plan to help get him on the path to condition awareness, self-management and healthy living.
+Through a series of assessments, Mr. Brown’s remote patient monitoring nurse was able to quickly identify his learning needs and develop an individualized care plan to help get him on the path to condition awareness, self-management and healthy living.
 His wife is his biggest cheerleader and has supported him throughout this process.
-Using the remote monitoring equipment, his @Home nurse has been able to determine where he needs the most assistance.
+Using the remote monitoring equipment, his remote patient monitoring nurse has been able to determine where he needs the most assistance.
 For example, Mr. Brown struggled with intermittent weight gain.
-When his nurse discovered he liked salty food, she worked with him to help him understand his salt limitations and make healthier food choices.
+When his nurse discovered he liked salty food, she worked with him to help him understand his salt limitations and make healthier food choices

 *The stories presented here are used with permission.
 Names, likeness and certain identifying details have been changed to protect the privacy of individuals.